Andhra Pradesh Community-managed Natural Farming programme

 The circular economy is a systems change that requires unprecedented collaboration across value chains and across government departments, nationally and internationally.
 The development of the Roadmap was a highly collaborative process that bridged traditional silos and included all key stakeholders within the Chilean economy; while the Roadmap includes initiatives that will ensure experience and learnings are exchanged internationally.

-Facilitating transition to a circular economy through finance
+Facilitating the transition to a circular economy through finance

 The Ellen MacArthur Foundation works to accelerate the transition to a circular economy.
 We develop and promote the idea of a circular economy, and work with business, academia, policymakers, and institutions to mobilise systems solutions at scale, globally.